wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [MZ Holding Cells Fog Clip Distance Fix](https://www.nexusmods.com/newvegas/mods/77022) - The fog clip distance for the holding cells in TTW's Mothership Zeta is low enough that it's clearly visible in the first area.
 This fixes it.

 [Ranger Combat Helmets Clipping Fix](https://www.nexusmods.com/newvegas/mods/82776) - Fixes the issue of character head clipping through ranger combat helmets.

-[TTW 32 Pistol Projectile Clipping Fix](https://www.nexusmods.com/newvegas/mods/75052) - Fixes a Fallout 3 bug where the .32 Pistol was using 7.62 Rifle Bullet Projectiles, causing the bullets to clip through the gun as they're fired.

-[TTW Combat Shotgun HQ Reload Sounds](https://www.nexusmods.com/newvegas/mods/75919) - Replaces the low-quality reload sounds of the Combat Shotgun in TTW with the original, higher quality versions.

 [Vanilla Animations Weapon Scale Fix](https://www.nexusmods.com/newvegas/mods/83245) - Prevents interactive animation mods used alongside vanilla weapon animations from causing the weapon to disappear.